ujjwalkumarkarn5/student-performance-prediction-linear-regression/README.md

 # Student Performance Prediction using Linear Regression

-## Overview
+## Project Overview

-This project predicts students' final grades (G3) using Linear Regression.
-The model analyzes demographic, family, academic, and lifestyle factors to estimate student performance.
+This project predicts students' final grades (G3) using demographic, academic, family, and lifestyle factors from the Student Performance Dataset.
+A Linear Regression model was trained to learn relationships between student characteristics and academic performance.

 ## Dataset